- Notes3 is a scientific note-taking program based on Pandoc.

 - ForceAtlas2-python is a port of Gephi’s ForceAtlas2 graph layout algorithm to Python (and NetworkX).
 Install with “pip install ForceAtlas2”.

-I am interested in using mathematical and computational tools to understand the brain.
-Right now, I am looking for biomarkers and early detection methods for psychiatric disorders.
+I am interested in using mathematical, statistical, and computational tools to understand the brain.

 Other things that belong online

 - Various executive function tasks and experiments from the Zelazo Lab

 are available under the Creative Commons BY-SA License.

 - Note that, if you are considering purchasing this book, I would highly advise against it.
 I wrote it for MuseScore 1.3, whereas MuseScore 2.0 has been released, making it more or less obsolete.
 Marc Sabatella wrote a brilliant book on MuseScore 2.0.

 - Here is a recent picture of me courtesy of (and copyright) Pat O’Leary.

 - Anyone who does scientific programming should read this paper on best practices.

 - The Free Software Foundation protects the digital freedom of software users and developers.